 Watch our videos!

-The Requirements: 2 essays of up to 150 words each
+The Requirements: Two essays of 150 words each

 We’ve said it once and we’ll say it again.
 The three steps to writing a good Why essay are research, research, and research.
 Spend some quality time on the school website (or visit campus, if you can) and get to know the University of Minnesota beyond the basic facts and figures.
 In this case, you’ll want to focus on your major (or majors) of choice.
 Learn all about the department, faculty, notable alumni, and any special programs or opportunities for undergrads.
 Jot down the details that excite and appeal to you.
 At the end of your research sesh, you should have a good constellation of information that will show admissions exactly why you and the University of Minnesota were meant to be.
 And don’t be afraid to get enthusiastic and share some of your personal story.
 Maybe your family’s tendency to move around has made you think a lot about what makes a house a home, and the University of Minnesota’s Housing Studies program provides an ideal outlet for your musings.
 To get this essay right, you need to go beyond listing the reasons you like the program, and make a compelling case for exactly why you and your program of choice are a match made in heaven.

 Admissions officers want to know not only that you value diversity, but which diverse perspectives you, specifically, will bring to the University of Minnesota community.
 Where do you come from?
 What has shaped you as a person and how has that made your perspective unique?
 What you address can be reflective of larger cultural constructs or a trait specific to you and only you.
 Consider why your particular background or experience will be useful for initiating discussions and discovery inside the classroom and out.
 How will it help inspire and/or inform others?
 What has influenced your identity?
 What do you believe and how will your worldview bring something of value to the community at the University of Minnesota?